AsiaGenius/ring-0/README.md

 - Full Compatibility: rAthena, Hercules, bRathena, Cronus, eAMod, rAmod.
 Windows XP, Windows 7, Windows 8, Windows 9 ...
 - Fast Support

+Note: New official dashboard set.
+The old one was discontinued. - 12-02-2017

 # How to install?